 #21 • 1991-95 • Hall of Fame 2013

-Bishop is the ninth and most recent hockey player to earn induction into the Canisius Hall of Fame, joining in 2013.
+Bishop was the ninth to earn induction into the Canisius Hall of Fame, joining in 2013.

 A two-time team captain, Bishop ranks ninth in career points scored with 144 after he tallied 46 goals and 98 assists in 103 career games.
 His 98 career assists also place him fourth on the program's career helpers list, and his 33 assists in 1992-93 still rank fifth on the school's single-season assists chart.
 He finished his career in Blue and Gold with a +80 rating and he tallied 13 power play goals.